DisCoTec/discotec.github.io/2024/ice.md

 # ICE 2024 - 17th Interaction and Concurrency Experience

 Interaction and Concurrency Experiences (ICE) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.

+ICE 2024 is a satellite workshop of [DisCoTec 2024](https://www.discotec.org/2024/), held on Friday 21th June 2024 at the [University of Groningen](https://www.rug.nl/) in Groningen, The Netherlands.

 <!--
-ICE 2023 is a satellite workshop of [DisCoTec 2023](https://www.discotec.org/2023/), held on Monday 19th June 2023 at the [NOVA University](https://www.unl.pt/en) in Lisbon, Portugal.

 **COVID-19:** ICE 2023 will be a physical, in-person event, with some support for remote presence, both for speakers and for other participants who are unable or unwilling to come.